 IVAs for Couples

-When two people shared debt problem, it's sometimes possible for them to join forces and try to deal with the problem as a couple, rather than two individuals.
+When two people share a debt problem, it's sometimes possible for them to join forces and deal with the problem as a couple, rather than two individuals.

 And, when the circumstances are right, they may qualify for a Joint IVA, also known as an Interlocking IVA.